Semantic models

 For CharField, the default is to present a text field, but in the above model we want a Swedish “person number”, which has a specific storage format, can accept a variety of input formats that can be unambiguously parsed, and even has a checksum that can be used to validate that the user input is correct.

-A solution to this is to create additional specialized types to specify semantic model fields:
+A solution to this is to create an additional specialized type to specify semantic model fields:

 class PersonNumberField(CharField):